 Mind Your Bees Wax

 This is a cute little product for children aged three to eight.
-It’s designed to help parents and teachers to teach kids either at home or in school.
-It has lots of group activities like mindful listening, cooperation, manners, and communication activities.
+It’s designed to help parents and teachers to instruct kids either at home or in school.
+Teachers will like the wider range of activities.
+For instance, mindful listening, cooperation, manners, and communication activities.
 It’s simple and fun.

 Zen Artist Board

-I’m not sure whether this is technically a meditation toy, but it definitely is fun and does encourage children to be more present-moment-minded.
+I’m not sure whether this is technically a meditation toy, but it definitely is fun.
+And it does encourage children to be more present-moment-minded.
 It’s basically a relaxing drawing board that kids can draw on.
 Use it to get children to draw what’s going on in their minds and to express their emotions, this will make them more aware.

 Much more to come!